infinitered/nsfwjs/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-9-orange.svg?style=flat-square)](#contributors)
 [![Travis CI](https://travis-ci.com/infinitered/nsfwjs.svg?branch=master)](https://travis-ci.com/github/infinitered/nsfwjs)

 A simple JavaScript library to help you quickly identify unseemly images; all in the client's browser.
-NSFWJS isn't perfect, but it's pretty accurate (~90% from our test set of 15,000 test images)... and it's getting more accurate all the time.
+NSFWJS isn't perfect, but it's pretty accurate (~90% with small and ~93% with midsized model)... and it's getting more accurate all the time.

 Why would this be useful?
 [Check out the announcement blog post](https://shift.infinite.red/avoid-nightmares-nsfw-js-ab7b176978b1).